 Ana Maria Santiago, "Santiago's Family Child Care" - Santa Barbara, CA

 Maria Saucedo, "Saucedo Family Child Care" - Santa Maria, CA

 Maria Ubias, "Ubias' Family Day Care" - Santa Maria, CA

 Esperanza Vieyra, "Esperanza's Day Care" - Santa Maria, CA

 Quality Rating Improvement System / Family Child Care Steps to Quality

 Maria Del Rocio Cortez

-Ana Maria Gutierrez
+Ana Maria Santiago

 Both family child care home providers and child care centers can be accredited by professional associations.
 In order to become accredited, homes and centers must meet certain standards in addition to basic licensing requirements.
 While accreditation can be an indicator of quality, the fact that a child care site is accredited does not guarantee quality.

 National Association for Family Child Care (NAFCC).
 Call 800.359.3817